-Only when failing to earn the credit for "Basic Laboratory Work in Chemistry", it is allowed to take the subject "Experimental Methods and Laboratory Work in Chemistry I" that is provided in the second semester in the first year. - Note 5: The credit for "Field Research in the English-speaking World" that is earned through such as a short-term study abroad and that for "Online English Seminar I," "Online English Seminar II," and "Online English Seminar III" that is earned through a self-study, are accepted as the credit for English required for graduation.
+Only when failing to earn the credit for "Basic Laboratory Work in Chemistry", it is allowed to take the subject "Experimental Methods and Laboratory Work in Chemistry I" that is provided in the second semester in the first year. - Note 5: The credit for "Online English Seminar I," "Online English Seminar II," and "Online English Seminar III" that is earned through a self-study, are accepted as the credit for English required for graduation.
 Achievement in a foreign language skill test and language training might be accepted as a credit.
 For further information, refer to the description regarding English subjects in the liberal arts education and the item "Credit based on Achievement in Foreign Language Skill Test" in the Students Handbook.